grantwinney/blog/content/posts/whats-a-package-manager/index.md

 - [Create and publish a .NET Standard NuGet package - Visual Studio on Windows](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-visual-studio?tabs=netcore-cli)
 - [.nuspec File Reference for NuGet](https://docs.microsoft.com/en-us/nuget/reference/nuspec)

-If you have any questions or need something clarified, just leave a comment below or [send me a message](https://grantwinney.com/contact/) and I'll try to help out.
+If you have any questions or need something clarified, just leave a comment below and I'll try to help out.
 Happy coding!